saha0073/Autonomous-Vehicle-Computer-Vision/README.md

 ![SelectDir](https://github.com/saha0073/Autonomous-Vehicle-Computer-Vision/blob/main/images/select_dir.png)

 Click "RECORD" again and move your car slowly and carefully.
 After you have completed recording your move, the training data will be stored in the folder you selected.
-Here I suggest you record at least 3 laps of the race.
+Here record at least 3 laps of the race.
 Please try best to stay at the center of the road.
 Also, record laps in reverse direction as it will give more data and thus would help avoid overfitting.

 ### Data